 In the event of a formal discrimination or harassment complaint, the following procedure will be followed:

-2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Director of Equal Opportunity.
+2. A Discrimination or Harassment Complaint Form (H2) will be completed in detail and signed by both the complainant and the Executive Director of Equal Opportunity.

 5. Any employee involved in the investigation of a discrimination or harassment complaint must treat all information gained from the complainant(s) or witness(es) during the investigation with confidentiality and on a need-to-know basis.

-6. In extraordinary circumstances, the President or his designee may at anytime during or after an investigation place an employee against whom a complaint has been filed on administrative leave per Policy 4.28 Administrative Leave.
+6. In extraordinary circumstances, the President or his designee may at any time during or after an investigation place an employee against whom a complaint has been filed on administrative leave per Policy 4.28 Administrative Leave.